Adsito/RustMapEditor/README.md

 ## How to use the Editor

 ### 1) Opening the Project
-Make sure you're on Unity 2018.2 and then launch Unity.
-When the Unity projects window opens up click on Open.
+Make sure you are on at least Unity 2018.3.3 and then launch Unity.
+We recommend using Unity Hub to open the editor.
+When you open Unity Hub a projects window will appear, click on Open.
 Do not create a new project.
 Select the folder that contains the files downloaded from GitHub.
-Load `unity-editor-master` project and it should take you into the editor view.
-Then at the bottom of the editor view there should be a file explorer; navigate to the Scenes folder and open `SampleScene`.
+You will then see the Project in the window.
+Click on the three dots "..." on the right and make sure you are on Unity version 2018.3.3 or above and click "Open".
+The Unity project along with our editor scripts will now be loaded into Unity.

 ### 2) Loading a Map
 On the left side of the editor screen, in the Hierarchy you will see all of the object the scene contains.
-Click on the `MapIO` object and you will notice map option on the right side of the editor in the Inspector.
+Click on the `MapIO` object and you will notice map options on the right side of the editor in the Inspector.
 Import/Export buttons are to load and save .map files.

 ### 3) Editing Map Features
 Again with `MapIO` selected you can switch between editing different map features.
 The dropdown list will contain Ground, Biome, Alpha, and Topology.
 Simply select a feature you would like to edit and then click on `Land` in the Hierarchy.
 From there you will see the Terrain component on the right side in the Inspector.
 Changing the terrain height will change the heightmap no matter which feature you are editing.
 To change features go to the texture painting tool on the terrain options.
 Depending on which feature you are editing there will be different textures available to use.